Stochastics Oscillator Analysis - Stochastic Signals for Trading

 50-level Crossover:

-Buy signal - when stochastics indicator lines cross above 50 a buy trading signal is generated.
+Buy signal - when stochastic indicator lines cross above the 50 mark, it generates a buy trading signal.

 This is used to determine potential trend reversal signal.